Become a Proofreader with No Experience (A 10-Step Guide)

 You don’t need to be certified (i.e., obtain a professional certification) to become a proofreader.

-Nonetheless, Om Proofreading has an article about how to get a professional certification in proofreading if you’re interested.
+Nonetheless, Om Proofreading has an article about how to earn a professional proofreading certification if you’re interested.

 You Don’t Need a Proofreading Certificate, But It Helps